 There are 2 basic ways I envision using these cards as a hygiene activity:

-1. Traditional: The student chooses a card from the pile and acts out that particular activity without using any words.
+- Traditional: The student chooses a card from the pile and acts out the corresponding activity without speaking.

-2. Challenge version: The student chooses a card and shows it to the group.
-Then, he/she acts out that activity, still with no words, but either leaves a step out or does it incorrectly.
+- Challenge version: The student chooses a card and shows it to the group.
+Then, he/she acts out the activity, still without words, but either leaves a step out or does it incorrectly.
 The rest of the group must figure out what was missing or incorrect about the action.

 Additional Support

-Because I am used to working with students who often need more visual support, I also included a game board that shows all of the possible hygiene activities.
-That way, students can scan and point to the action he/she believes is being acted out.
+Because I am used to working with students who often need more visual support, I also included a game board showing all possible hygiene activities.
+That way, students can scan and point to the action they believe is being performed.

 This is a tough time for all of us.
-None of us are used to teaching academic content at home.
+None of us is used to teaching academic content at home.
 It is a challenge and a struggle for teachers, parents, and students.
-So, this is one activity where you can teach something important while still have fun.
+So, this is one activity where you can teach something important while still having fun.

 Grab your free set of cards by clicking the button below.